-US opens formal probe into Tesla Autopilot system
+US probing Autopilot problems on 765,000 Tesla vehicles

 A message was left early Monday seeking comment from Tesla, which has disbanded its media relations office.

+Tesla’s failure to effectively monitor drivers to make sure they’re paying attention should be the top priority in the probe, Rajkumar said.
+Teslas detect pressure on the steering wheel to make sure drivers are engaged, but drivers often fool the system.

+“It’s very easy to bypass the steering pressure thing,” Rajkumar said.
+“It’s been going on since 2014.
+We have been discussing this for a long time now.”

 The crashes into emergency vehicles cited by NHTSA began on Jan.
-22, 2018 in Culver City, California, near Los Angeles when a Tesla using Autopilot struck a parked firetruck that was parked partially in the travel lanes with its lights flashing.
+22, 2018 in Culver City, California, near Los Angeles when a Tesla using Autopilot struck a parked firetruck that was partially in the travel lanes with its lights flashing.
 Crews were handling another crash at the time.

-Since then, the agency said there were crashes in Laguna Beach, California; Norwalk, Connecticut; Cloverdale, Indiana; West Bridgewater, Massachusetts; Cochise County, Arizona; Charlotte, North Carolina, Montgomery County, Texas; Lansing, Michigan; and Miami, Florida.
+Since then, the agency said there were crashes in Laguna Beach, California; Norwalk, Connecticut; Cloverdale, Indiana; West Bridgewater, Massachusetts; Cochise County, Arizona; Charlotte, North Carolina; Montgomery County, Texas; Lansing, Michigan; and Miami, Florida.

 “The investigation will assess the technologies and methods used to monitor, assist and enforce the driver’s engagement with the dynamic driving task during Autopilot operation,” NHTSA said in its investigation documents.